giannisdaras/ylg/README.md

 ## Acknowledgments

+We would like to wholeheartedly thank the **TensorFlow Research Cloud  (TFRC)** program that gave us access to v3-8 Cloud TPUs and GCP credits to train our models on ImageNet.

 The code of this repository is heavily based in the [tensorflow-gan](https://github.com/tensorflow/gan) library.
-We add the library as a dependency and we only re-write based on the original code the parts that need to be modified for YLG.
+We add the library as a dependency and we only re-implement parts that need modification for YLG.
+Every file which is modified from tensorflow-gan has a header indicating that it is subject to the license of the tensorflow-gan library.